 Vice Chancellor for Research

+Dr. Small, an internationally recognized scholar, joined CUNY in 2001 and served as University Dean for Research from 2003 to 2008 before being appointed Vice Chancellor for Research.
+A native of the United Kingdom, Dr. Small received her Ph.D. in the Biological Sciences in 1983 from Wolverhampton Polytechnic (now University of Wolverhampton).
+She came to the United States in 1985 to conduct postdoctoral research at the Rockefeller University in New York, in the laboratory of Nobel Laureate Dr. Christian DeDuve.
 In 1988, Dr. Small joined the faculty at the University of Florida where she established her independent research program.
-In 1992, she returned to New York as a faculty member at Mount Sinai School of Medicine, where she directed a research laboratory as well as being Director of the Interdisciplinary Graduate Program in Molecular, Cellular, and Developmental Biology.
+In 1991, she returned to New York as a faculty member at Mount Sinai School of Medicine, where she directed a research laboratory as well as being Director of the Interdisciplinary Graduate Program in Molecular, Cellular, and Developmental Biology.

 Dr. Small’s research background is in organelle biogenesis and molecular regulation of lipid metabolism.
 Her research has been consistently funded by the National Institutes of Health, the National Science Foundation, and the American Heart Association.
 She has published widely in these areas and presented her research at both national and international conferences.

 Dr. Small serves on the governing boards of the Association for Women in Science, The Science Coalition, the World Science Festival, and the New York Structural Biology Center, among others.